Francis Audiology Associates LLC

 Francis Audiology Associates performs hearing tests for two types of hearing loss - conductive and sensorineural.
 Your treatment will depend on the type and degree of hearing loss you’re experiencing.
 Our certified audiologists have over 20 years of clinical experience, and act in compliance with the AAA (American Academy of Audiology) and ASHA (American Speech-Language-Hearing Association).
 Book your hearing test below.

 An audiometric evaluation is a painless, noninvasive hearing test that measures your ability to hear different sounds, pitches, or frequencies.
-It is recommended that you avoid loud noise for 16 hours prior to audiometric testing.
+It is recommended that you (opens in a new tab).
 An audiometric evaluation requires no other special preparation.
 All you have to do is show up to your appointment on time and follow your audiologist’s instructions.

 We have spent years obtaining clinical experience in hearing science.
 Our practice is compliant with AAA (American Academy of Audiology) and ASHA (American Speech-Language-Hearing Association) evaluation and assessment policies.
 We truly believe in our motto: Best Practices - Our Standard of Care.
 We also perform hearing rehabilitation and sell hearing aids, hearing protection, and custom molds for iPods and Sleep Plugs.
 We also sell Musician Plugs ER-9, 15, 25 and Musician's Monitors.